MadHead34/resume-analyser/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Case Study: AI-Powered Resume Analyzer
+## Case Study: AI-Powered Resume Analyser

 ## 1. Introduction
 Many job seekers struggle to optimize their resumes for specific job descriptions.
 Recruiters use ATS (Applicant Tracking Systems) to filter resumes, making it crucial for candidates to tailor their applications.